DataDog/integrations-core/docs/developer/ddev/test.md

 [testenv:bench]
 ```

-By default, the [test](cli.md#test_1) command skips all benchmark environments and tests.
+By default, the [test](cli.md#ddev-test) command skips all benchmark environments.
 To run only benchmark
-environments and tests use the `--bench`/`-b` flag.
+environments use the `--bench`/`-b` flag.
 The results are sorted by `tottime`, which is the total
 time spent in the given function (and excluding time made in calls to sub-functions).

 ## Logs